 Prior to going to bed, it’s best to do activities that promote and trigger your natural sleep rhythm.

-Positive Choices to Prepare for a Good Night’s Sleep
+Good Ways to Prepare for a Good Night’s Sleep

 Drinking decaffeinated hot tea, taking a hot bath or shower, and reading can calm the body and mind in preparation for sleep.